Johanrva/NodeClass/README.md

 # template_nodejs
-It is a Node JS template struct.
+It is a Node JS template struct. wrote for teacher.

 ## SCR